MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 **💡 Commercial insight**

-Store-level analysis helps identify high-performing locations as well as stores where stock levels may be too high relative to sales potential.
+Store level analysis helps identify high-performing locations as well as stores where stock levels may be too high relative to sales potential.
 This supports more precise stock allocation and helps optimize inventory distribution across the network.

 **Analytical Flexibility**